-The Solo Stove is, hands down, one of our best purchases this winter.
+The Solo Stove was, hands down, one of our best purchases during the Covid winter.
 It really makes a difference in the enjoyment of hanging around a firepit.
 Not only does it get really warm and give off good heat because of the innovative design, there’s no smoke blowing on one person (who always seemed to be me), and clothes and hair don’t smell like a campfire afterwards.
 Definitely worth it!
 Another smokeless firepit option is this Blue Sky that uses pellets.
 Friends have and love it, and I also like how it looks.

 The right lighting can really make a difference in the vibe outside.
 Twinkling lanterns and string lights can be fun and festive, but also kind of magical.
-If, like us, you don’t have handy outlets, opt for solar powered lights.
+If you don’t have handy outlets, opt for solar powered lights.
 And for lanterns, don’t forget hooks to hang them on the fence or other spots.

 Warm, Comfy Blankets

 Some nights you may need a little extra warmth along with the fire, not to mention blankets add snuggly coziness to a winter space.
 I was at Dick’s Sporting Goods just buying a soccer ball recently when I saw they were having a great sale on blankets — buy one get two free — so I came home with bags full of them!
 That particular deal is over, but they have plenty of blankets that are reasonably priced, and I can assure you the fleece and velour throws are soft, warm, and so nice to have on hand.

 A great way for kids to enjoy a fun activity with friends is with an outdoor movie night.
 A portable projector makes that possible, and it’s not too pricey when you consider what you’re not paying for movie tickets right now.
 We bought one for the kids a few years ago, but there is a wide selection of newer models now.
 (Of course, you can use them for family movie nights, too!)